What is

 • 9.
 Hyper (in)visibility

-Is the dual experience of ‘standing out’ and at the same time having parts of yourself erased or made invisible.
-It can feel like having a spotlight on your racial difference but being treated in a way that your personality, skills, interests are completed ignored.
+The dual experience of being both hyper visible and simultaneously invisible within a given social context.
+It is ‘standing out’ and at the same time having parts of yourself erased or made invisible in a way that your personality, skills, and interests are completely ignored.

 • 10.
 Performative inclusion & tokenism